 For both Young Investigator award programs, candidates must have attained an MD or PhD degree, and have an appointment as a junior faculty member, senior post-doc or clinical fellow.
 Individuals at the Associate Professor level are not eligible.
 Clinicians must have finished their residency no more than five years prior to applying.
 PhDs must be no more than five years from end of the completion of their post-doc training.

 The sponsoring institution must agree in writing to the following provision: the young investigator (MD or PhD) must be free to allocate approximately half time (50%) for ataxia related research.

 August 1, 2014 – Date the Letter of Intent is due with a ½ to one-page abstract with specific aims of your research

 September 2, 2014 - Full application due

 Research Post-Doc Fellowship Award: One-year grants* up to $35,000.
 Applicants should have completed at least one year of post-doctoral training, but not more than two at the time of application, and should have shown a commitment to research in the field of ataxia.

 August 15, 2014 – Date the Letter of Intent is due with a ½ to one-page abstract with specific aims of your research

 NAF Pioneer SCA Research Award Awards

-Pioneer SCA Translational Research Award: Three (3) one-year grants of $100,000 focusing on research investigations that will facilitate the development of treatments for the Spinocerebellar Ataxias (SCAs) will be awarded.
+Pioneer SCA Translational Research Award: One-year grant of $100,000 focusing on research investigations that will facilitate the development of treatments for the Spinocerebellar Ataxias (SCAs) will be awarded.